Parchive/par3cmdline/windows/README.txt

 [ About "-C<text>" option ]

  When you want to include space in comment, cover the comment by "".
-When you may set comment multiple times, they are joined with "\n" between each line.
+When you set comment multiple times, they are joined with "\n" between each line.

 Example of comment is like below;